 Some common cold symptoms include:

 You’ll usually notice that symptoms develop over a couple of days and last for a few days.
-In some cases colds can last for as long as 10 to 14 days.
+In some cases colds can last for as long as 14 days.

 Spotting the flu